MichaelSchaecher/website/content/posts/fix-ubuntu-btrfs-subvolume-layout.md

 weight: 20
 ---

+## Introduction

 Though Ubuntu has some haters it is one of the bast distributions for desktop users wanting or need to switch to Linux from Windows or Mac.
 It is easy to install and has a lot of software available.
 But there is one thing that is not so good: The default Btrfs subvolume layout.
 It is not bad but it is not optimal.
-In this post I will show you how to fix it.
+In this post I will show you how to fix that

 To be fare Ubuntu is not wrong about btrfs when it comes to speed: It is fast, but not the best for media files that are compressed already.
-That however comes down changing the compression option to lzo or ztsd:3, which is not the default.
+That however comes down changing the compression option to lzo or ztsd:3, which is not the default for most distributions that use btrfs.

-Though the steps are for Ubuntu and the Ubiquity installer, the steps can be used for any distribution that is Ubuntu based even if it is not using Ubiquity.
+Though the step is for Ubuntu and the Ubiquity installer, the steps can be used for any distribution that is Ubuntu based even if it is not using Ubiquity as the default installer.

 ## Installing Ubuntu